Index: Main | Supporting | Recurring | Minor

 - From Camouflage to Criminal: He's an Army veteran turned career criminal, who often uses military gear in his crimes.
 However, his background doesn't make him very competent for some reason.

 - Heterosexual Life-Partners: He's best friends with Gin Rummy.
-Although the "heterosexual" part might be questionable.

 - Imperial Stormtrooper Marksmanship Academy: Despite being a war veteran, he's really bad at shooting.
 We only see him manage to shoot two people: